Palette 2 & Palette 2 Pro: Filament Production Speeds, and Maximum Recommended Print Speeds

 It is important that Palette 2 can produce filament quick enough for a printer so that the printer does not run out of filament during a print. (i.e. Palette 2's filament production speed must be able to exceed the filament consumption speed of the printer.)

-For the large majority of printers (except those with particularly high filament consumption speeds), Palette 2 is able to produce filament quickly enough to keep up with the printer's filament consumption.
+For the large majority of printers (except those with particularly high filament consumption speeds), Palette 2 is able to produce filament quickly enough to keep up with the printer's filament consumption in most practical cases.
+There are some print modes and printing conditions where Palette’s speed is a limiting factor and will require you to slow down your print speeds.

 (1) Factors that affect Palette 2's filament production speed

-Palette 2 can drive filament very quickly - far faster than any desktop 3D printer can consume it.
+Palette 2 can drive filament very quickly—far faster than any desktop 3D printer can consume it.
 However, splicing filament (joining two filaments together) is what adds additional time.
-When splicing two filaments together, Palette 2 must cut the filaments, heat them, compress them together, and allow them to cool.
+When splicing two filaments together, Palette 2 must cut the filaments, heat them, compress them together, and cool them.
 Of these actions, the one that takes the longest is cooling.
 After being heated, the filament must cool enough to retain its shape while moving.
-The factor that most affects the cooling time is the material.
-When Palette printing with PLA, its splices require more cooling time compared to splices made using other higher-temperature materials like ABS and PETG.
+When Palette is printing with PLA, its splices require more cooling time compared to splices made using other higher-temperature materials like ABS and PETG.
+In the chart below, you'll notice that filaments that have higher print temperatures like ABS and Nylon can actually be printed at faster speeds because their glass transition temperatures are higher (and therefore require less cooling after splicing).

 (2) Factors that affect the printer's rate of filament consumption

-There are many things that affect how quickly a printer consumes filament.
-The major factors include:
+On the printer side of things, there are many things that affect how quickly a printer consumes filament (volumetrically).
+The factors that most contribute to filament consumption include:

 - extrusion width